theme-standard/spec/readme.md

 1. Generated CSS class names.
 1. Inline Styles.

-In order to allow component authors to use any of this approaches, we need to define a JSON DSL which acts as an interface for the theme.
+In order to allow component authors to use __any__ of this approaches, we need to define a Theme Interface.

 - [Spec](./spec.md)
 - [See React Examples.](./react-examples)